syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 ## Switch Editor

-In switch editor, [Switch](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/switch?view=net-maui-7.0) is loaded, and DataForm [Switch](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/switch?view=net-maui-7.0) editor supports bool data type property.
+In switch editor, [Switch](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/switch?view=net-maui-7.0) is loaded, and DataForm Switch editor supports bool data type property.

-To add Switch editor in DataForm, register the editor as DataFormEditorType.Switch  for the required property using the `RegisterEditor` method.
+To add switch editor in DataForm, register the editor as `DataFormEditorType.Switch` for the required property using the RegisterEditor method.

 {% tabs %}
 {% highlight C# %}